-&lt;sup>1Total value of lumber exported divided by the total volume of exports measured in cubic metres.
+1 Total value of lumber exported divided by the total volume of exports measured in cubic metres.
 Data is reported by calendar year (January through December), consistent with Statistics Canada data collection and reporting methodologies and to ensure comparability across domestic and international publications.